DSpace/RestContract/vocabularyEntryDetails.md

 # Vocabulary Entries Endpoints
 [Back to the list of all defined endpoints](endpoints.md)

-All the endpoints here described are restricted to authenticated users.
+All the endpoints here are accessible by anonoymous users.

 ## Main Endpoint
 **/api/submission/vocabularyEntryDetails**